clebin/SpectrumAssetMaker/README.md

 **--replace-flash-with-solid** (use the bit normally used for flash to denote a solid block)

-**--create-binaries-lst** (create a binaries.lst file all screens and tileset files included - ignored for sprite output)

 **--object-types**=[object types XML file] (this is required for processing object maps)

 **--object-props**=[path to object custom properties text file (see below for info)]